The EASIE data collection covers all recognised forms of education at ISCED levels 02, 1, 2 and 3.

 |ISCED LEVEL 02||ISCED LEVEL 1||ISCED LEVEL 2||ISCED LEVEL 3|

 According to the Law on Education, a non-state school refers to one in which the owner or one of the stakeholders is not the State or a municipality.

 The local government (municipalities) organise public education in their (pre-)schools.

-In 2018/2019, home schooling could be intended for students who, due to various diseases, pathological conditions or injuries suffered could not attend school.
+Home schooling can be intended for students who, due to various diseases, pathological conditions or injuries suffered, can’t attend school.
 Home schooling is organised by the school in which the child is enrolled in the time of illness.
-Children/learners who were educated at home through formal education programmes were considered as being in formal education.
+Children/learners who are educated at home through formal education programmes are considered as being in formal education.